 Digital Citizenship and the Global Digital Teacher

-So If teachers don’t cite sources or respect copyright and intellectual property, we oppose the example we want to set for students.
-It works the same way if we act inappropriately in any online environments.
-Its like giving our students a green light to do the exact same thing.
+If teachers don’t cite sources or respect copyright and intellectual property, we oppose the example we want to set for students.
+It works the same way if we act inappropriately in any online environments—its like giving our students a green light to do the exact same thing.